Aarsh01/chatWithMySQL/README.md

 ﻿# MySQL Python Chatbot Mistral AI
+Chatbots and natural language interfaces are becoming increasingly important in modern applications.
+By integrating these capabilities with database access, we can create powerful tools that allow users to interact with data in a more intuitive and conversational way.
 ## Features
 - **Natural Language Processing**: Uses GPT-4 to interpret and respond to user queries in natural language.
 - **SQL Query Generation**: Dynamically generates SQL queries based on the user's natural language input.